How and where can I access LMI information?

 Whilst you may not be seeking work immediately, it may be helpful to investigate the different jobs sectors which are available locally and the types of qualifications, skills and experience that employers are seeking.
 It is worth exploring the different areas of employment, if you think you would like to stay on island and eventually find work.
 Specific school leaver vacancies and apprenticeship opportunities are usually advertised in the spring term, explore opportunities for work on the Isle of Man using the JobCentre and JobTrain websites.

-inspirational profiles about people who work within the local,
+provides inspirational profiles about people who work within the

-information about the local construction industry, there are
+provides information about the local construction industry, there

 studies about people who work in construction.

 Employed.im advertise jobs on the Isle of Man, provide some updates about different employer initiatives and have lots of insightful case studies about apprenticeships within the ICT and Engineering sectors on the Island.
 University College IOM provides information about all the different types of apprenticeships, further and higher education opportunities on the Island.

 Icould is a useful source of quantitative and qualitative information, you can watch short videos about people doing jobs in different sectors.
 Data is provided about the growth of the job you are interested in and how much you would get paid.
 Icould is a useful tool if you want to explore how your school subjects could link to work in the future.

 Access the start profile as a guest user to find out about different industry insights, within this section each industry links to job profiles within that sector and provides detailed information about the skills, interests and preferences required for different jobs.
 This information includes where the most jobs, in your area of interest, are located in different areas of the UK, this can be helpful when considering which university to attend.
 Explore career ideas by using this UCAS tool to search for job roles using different job families, subjects and skills.